 Like their colleagues, managers Patrick Kelly, Ankur Crawford, and Dan Chung look for companies that are poised for growth in one of two stages.
 Some are emerging firms with strong business models, increasing product demand, and growing market share.
 Others are established businesses undergoing beneficial changes such as new management or product advancements.
+The managers can allocate up to 10% of the portfolio to short stocks, typically firms they believe are likely to lose market share to competitors, especially those owned in the portfolio as long positions.

 The managers then turn to their analyst team for deeper research.
 The analysts generate one-, three-, and five-year target prices for each company, modeling earnings and cash flows out five years.
 The team picks stocks it believes have the most upside potential relative to their price targets, and the managers have latitude to deviate from the Russell 1000 Growth Index's sector weightings.
 They are willing to pay up for growth but aren't insensitive to valuations.
 The group monitors risk/reward trade-offs and often trims positions once they come within 10% of the price targets, a discipline that contributes to the portfolio's above-average portfolio turnover.
-In 2021, turnover on the strategy's A shares was 79%, more than double the actively managed large-growth peer median of 37%.
+In 2021, the strategy's turnover was 108%, more than double the actively managed large-growth peer median of 37%.

 The managers are light on benchmark behemoths.
-Their allocation to the Russell 1000 Growth Index's five largest weightings (Apple AAPL, Microsoft MSFT, Amazon.com AMZN, Alphabet GOOG, and Tesla TSLA) totaled 31.6 % in October 2021 versus the index's 37.5%.
+Their allocation to the Russell 3000 Growth Index's five largest weightings (Apple AAPL, Microsoft MSFT, Amazon.com AMZN, Alphabet GOOG, and Tesla TSLA) totaled just 17.5% in October 2021 versus the index's 35.1%.
 The managers determine position sizes based on each holding's risk/reward profile and valuation.
-In October 2021, the median bet size was 0.4 percentage points.
-The managers' greatest overweighting that month was its 4.0% allocation to Adobe ADBE (versus the benchmark's 1.3%), while the team's lighter position in Apple was its greatest underweighting.
-The top-10 stock consumed 4.2% of assets, but that allocation was still 6.0 percentage points less than the benchmark's.
+In October, the median bet size was 0.7 percentage points.
+The managers' greatest overweighting that month was to Upstart Holdings UPST, while the team's lighter position in Apple was its greatest underweighting.
 The managers have deviated meaningfully from the benchmark's sector allocations at times, but weightings have remained within about 5 percentage points over the trailing year through October.